apache/royale-docs/libraries/compiled-code-libraries.md

 ```

 ## Building the library
 Your asconfig.json file should look like this the file below.
-You can use any standard compiler options you need and you can also include `SWF` in the targets section, but if you are only targeting Javascript, it's not necessary.
+You can use any standard compiler options you need and you can also include `SWF` in the targets section, but if you are only targeting JavaScript, it's not necessary.

 ```
 {